gynter/Clevercube/clevercube/README.md

 Download the latest release from
 <https://github.com/gynter/Clevercube/tags> and copy the contents of
-the extracted archive's directory to to the Roundcube webmail plugins directory.
+the extracted archive's directory to the Roundcube webmail plugins directory.

 Development files can be browsed via web browser or can be optained